 Baby orangutans seized in Thailand.
 Photo credit: Earth League International

-For example, our undercover investigations in China, Hong Kong and Vietnam (see Operation Game Over and Operation Red Cloud) informed the public and policymakers about the extent of the illegal trade in ivory and rhino horn, and also provided actionable intelligence to various international authorities.
-Operation Game Over, with our WildLeaks Project, were also featured in the Netflix documentary ‘The Ivory Game‘.
+Our investigative operations in China, Hong Kong and Vietnam (Operation GAME OVER and Operation RED CLOUD) informed the public and policymakers about the extent of the illegal trade in ivory and rhino horn, and also provided actionable intelligence to various international authorities.
+To date, these two operations remain the most comprehensive investigations ever conducted on the international trafficking of ivory and rhino horn.
+Operation GAME OVER was also featured in the Netflix documentary ‘The Ivory Game‘.

 wildlife trafficking networks

-A summary of the main Transnational environmental crime / trafficking networks known to ELI as of July 2023. ⓒEarth League International.
+A simplified visualization of the main Transnational Environmental Crime/Trafficking Networks known to ELI as of January 2025. ⓒEarth League International.

 Independence and Integrity

-ELI does not always release media briefings in relation to our operations, the work of government partners, and arrests, as doing so would jeopardize the safety of our teams in the field, law enforcement operations, and future investigations.
+ELI does not always release media briefings in relation to our operations and the work of government partners, as doing so would jeopardize the safety of our teams in the field, law enforcement operations, and future investigations.

 Earth League International